 - Let the bread cool completely before slicing to avoid any gumminess.

 - Store any leftover bread in a sealed bag or container for 2 days on the counter.
 If keeping for longer, keep bread slices in the fridge or freezer and then reheat in the toaster.

 This post was originally published on May 21st, 2017, republished in November 2018 with new photos, instructional photos, slight recipe modifications, and updated recipe notes.
-Ingredient List and Recipe Notes were updated August 2nd, 2020.
+Instructions regarding covering the bread with foil while baking and Recipe Notes were updated April 9th, 2021.